dfm/george/docs/user/kernels.rst

 As mentioned previously, because of technical limitations, new kernels can only be implemented by re-compiling george.
-See :ref:`new_kernel` for a detailed example of implementing a new kernel.
+See :ref:`new-kernel` for a detailed example of implementing a new kernel.